iotJumpway/Oculus-Examples/Rift/vrAIretail/README.md

 [![Add Walls](_media/walls-video.png)](https://www.youtube.com/watch?v=JRB2fWXm-Fo)

 Now we are going to add the walls to the room, you can follow the video tutorial by clicking on the image above (Opens in same window).
+In the video above you are shown how to use the walls from the Starter Content to create the walls for your room.

 ![Add Walls](_media/walls.png)